-While mainstreaming media and political entrepreneurs tended to focus on the potential security issues raised by increased fluxes of refugees and migrants, civil society activists and local authorities have been at the forefront of the provision of humanitarian help as well as in the promotion of integration programs.
+While mainstreaming media and political entrepreneurs tended to focus on the potential security issues raised by increased numbers of refugees and migrants, civil society activists and local authorities have been at the forefront of the provision of humanitarian help as well as in the promotion of integration programs.
 Acting sometimes in a policy vacuum or even in defiance of national authorities, such civil society organisations and local or sub-national authorities have deployed a creative spirit of innovations allowing people fleeing from war, persecution and poverty, find a place where to obtain protection and begin a new life through education, training, work and socialising events.
-This stream aims to gather contributions shedding light on such innovative forms of support and integration of refugees and asylum seekers.
-It invites papers discussing social innovations having occurred in the broad field of forced migration, either as humanitarian first help or more long-term integration-seeking programs and actions.
+This stream aimed to gather contributions shedding light on such innovative forms of support and integration of refugees and asylum seekers.
+It invited papers discussing social innovations having occurred in the broad field of forced migration, either as humanitarian first help or more long-term integration-seeking programs and actions.